mandober/debrief.math/240-functions/00-summary.md

 ## Surjective
 A function f from a set X to a set Y is surjective (or onto), or a surjection, if for every element y in the codomain Y of f there is at least one element x in the domain X of f such that f(x) = y.
-The function f may map one or more elements of X to the same element of Y, so y need not be unique.
+The function f may map one or more elements of X to the same element of Y, so `y` may not be unique.

 A function f:A→B is surjective (onto) if the image of f equals its range.